Designing InterVarsity’s Web Strategy

 Consider coming on staff

-and other needs like PR, Campus ministry thought leadership, Church resourcing on engaging college students, etc.
+and other needs like PR, Campus ministry thought leadership, etc.

 Equipping Center